Benchmark interest rate reform

 - Loans that contain robust fallbacks to alternative rates upon cessation of CDOR

-- From June 29, 2024, publication of all CDOR tenors will permanently cease.
-Any remaining exposure on CDOR will need to revert to an agreed fallback.
+- From June 29, 2024, publication of all CDOR tenors would permanently cease.
+Any remaining exposure on CDOR would need to revert to an agreed fallback.

 -